-Despite the Pandemic, we believe that the ITS ("Intelligent Traffic Systems") industry in the U.S. should continue to provide new opportunities for the Company although, in the near term, the pace of new opportunities emerging may be restrained and the start dates of awarded projects may be delayed.
+Despite the impact of COVID-19, we believe that the ITS ("Intelligent Traffic Systems") industry in the U.S. should continue to provide new opportunities for the Company although, in the near term, the pace of new opportunities emerging may be restrained and the start dates of awarded projects may be delayed.
 We believe that our expectations are valid and that our plans for the future continue to be based on reasonable assumptions.